Publishing & Editorial Internship:

 Internships are available with The Accomplices LLC.
 To apply, email a resume and cover letter to Janice Lee at email@example.com.
 The cover letter should include why you are interested in the internship, why you feel like you would be a good fit, your particular interests and goals, related skills, and how you see yourself fitting into the literary community (as a writer, publisher, editor, and/or literary citizen).

 Internships vary in length, though usually last 1-2 academic terms.
 Time commitment is 4-16 hours per week during the academic year, negotiable during the summer.
 Internships are currently unpaid but can be taken for academic credit.
+Internships can be in-person or remote, depending on qualifications, availability, and scheduling.
 (Email us about details or with specific questions.
 We have worked with undergraduate and graduate students from Wesleyan University, CSU Long Beach, California Institute of the Arts, and Portland State University.)

 Student will work closely with one or more of the Editors, and work intimately with every part of the publishing process.

-- Summer 2019: We are currently closed for new applications.
+- Fall 2019: We are currently closed for new applications.

 Intern responsibilities may include: